brorb/710-wiki/Content/Concepts/The Logs.md

 They were not originally meant to be seen by the viewers[^2], but as for why they remained public on the YouTube channel is unknown.

+## Oddities

+Not all LOGs appear "normal" at first, sometimes strange occurrences happen within some of them, such as [[LOG-27.mp4]] or [[LOG-95.mp4]].
+These oddities might be of some significance to the lore.
+The end counter also has oddities such as

 [^1]: [[STATION_8 TERMINAL 8]]

 [^2]: As implied by [[INDI]] in [[STATION_8 TERMINAL 8]].